riceissa/issarice.com/wiki/sure.md

     forget about your point."
   * "I am temporarily agreeing with you on this point so that you can continue what you've been wanting to say."
+  * "I know that saying 'Sure' can be ambiguous, and I know that you know that saying 'Sure' can be ambiguous, and I know that you know that I know that saying 'Sure' can be ambiguous, so I am deliberately and humorously (but not really) saying 'Sure' as a nonsensical reply."

 # External links